 - Physical and occupational therapists.

-If you have any questions about your loved one’s care, or hear something that you don’t understand, please ask one of these care team members.
+If you have questions about your loved one’s care or hear something you don’t understand, ask the care team for clarity.

 We’re happy to answer your questions and ease any concerns.